SIP Calculator - Mutual Fund Returns & Step-up SIP

 Calculation Methodology & Rules

 The SIP & Step-up SIP Calculator estimates the future value of your systematic mutual fund investments.
-Read our guides: How SIP Returns and Compounding Work, evaluate SIP vs Lumpsum strategies, or see how much you need monthly to retire at 40, 50, or 60.
+Read our guides: How SIP Returns and Compounding Work, evaluate SIP vs Lumpsum strategies, compare top platforms in Best Demat Accounts in India, or see how much you need monthly to retire at 40, 50, or 60.

 1. Flat SIP Calculation Formula